cauecermakdev/front_Go/README.md

 # drivent-front

-Front-end for Driven.t, an event management solution.
+Front-end for GoIngressos, an event management solution.

 ## About

-Driven.t is a web browser application with which you can manage every single aspect of your event.
+Go Ingressos is a web browser application with which you can manage every single aspect of your event.

 ## How to run for development